LarsShaq/GANs/README.md

 ### Extremely Weak Supervised Image-to-Image Translation forSemantic Segmentation -2019
 Basically combine pix2pix und cycle gan to be able to use less paired images to achieve good results.
 Use the best paired images to use doing k mean clustering in feature space.

+### SEAN: Image Synthesis with Semantic Region-Adaptive Normalization - 2019
+Better than pix2pixhd and spatial normalization.
+Have to read

 ### Attribute-Guided  Sketch  Generation
 Not that useful on first glance